-Around the globe, EKF is involved in co-financing many renewable energy projects which achieve CO2e displacement by displacing the more pollutant technologies from national power grids.
+Around the globe, EKF is involved in co-financing many renewable energy projects which achieve CO_2 e displacement by displacing the more pollutant technologies from national power grids.

-However, EKF also co-finances projects that emit CO_2e .
-For all A and B projects emitting in excess of 25,000 tonnes of CO_2e per annum, a report must be compiled to account for the CO_2e emissions and reductions measures implemented by the projects.
+However, EKF also co-finances projects that emit $\mathrm{CO}2\mathrm{e}$.
+For all A and B projects emitting in excess of 25,000 tonnes of $\mathrm{CO}2\mathrm{e}$ per annum, a report must be compiled to account for the $\mathrm{CO}2\mathrm{e}$ emissions and reductions measures implemented by the projects.
 In 2020, EKF provided two guarantees for projects with emissions of that magnitude.
 For years, EKF has calculated the greenhouse gases on large, carbon intensive projects in alignment with the OECD Common Approaches Environmental and Social Due Diligence framework.
-However, as climate finance is developing quickly, we need to get a better grasp of the climate impact of our portfolio level.
+However, as climate finance is developing quickly, we need to get a better grasp of the climate impact on a portfolio level.
 2020 was the year when we started analysing the climate impact of our portfolio.
 EKF has a significant share of renewables in the portfolio but needed to get a better understanding of the climate risk and carbon footprint of the portfolio as a whole.